Echidnophaga

 Echidnophaga is a genus of fleas.
 It includes species which are found in Africa, parts of Asia, southern Europe, and Australia.
 Fleas in this genus remain attached to their host in a single location for long periods of time, causing swelling and ulceration of tissue.
-To remain attach for long periods they use specialized mouthparts, which, compared to other fleas, are relatively much longer.
+To remain attached for long periods they use specialized mouthparts, which, compared to other fleas, are relatively much longer.

 Species

 Encyclopedia of Life lists the following species: